LearnersGuild/learning-os/game/stats/README.md

 Formula: sum of all contribution estimates for player / team size

 For example, if on a 3-player team Player A rates their own contribution at 20%, and the other two players rate Player A's contribution at 40% and 45%, respectively, Player A's RC is 35%.

-TODO: cleanup, alphabetize
-Minimum EC cycles needed before player can lead.
-For our purposes it's set at 10 cycles.

-TODO: Maybe get rid of build days?
-Or make Build days what Total contribution is supposed to be